0gregory0/csv-reader/README.md

 # The CSV Reader
-In this notebook, you'll learn:
+In this repo, you'll learn:
 1. How to read files
 2. How to use the CSV reader